1). Does Commonwealth Transfusion Foundation fund organizations outside the state of Virginia?

 20).
 How do I submit my grant application?

 CTF only accepts Grant Applications after approval of a Letter of Inquiry.
 After the Letter of Inquiry is approved, Grant Applicants will have access to the Grant Application section of the on-line grants management portal.
-All Letters of Inquiry and Grant Agreements must be submitted on-line through the grants management PORTAL, which can be found under the grants “APPLY HERE” link.
+All Letters of Inquiry and Grant Agreements must be submitted on-line through the grants management PORTAL.

 21).
 Is there a minimum or maximum grant amount?